Nguyenle23/WAD-Project-Course/README.md

 | 3  |  ITITIU19067 | Lê Hữu Sỹ | React Dashboard Interface |

 <h4>Motivation</h4>
-<p>Our team originally planned to do a bug tracker project to create a website to track the progress of a job or a project.
-However, the project was stopped because the team did not understand and did not share the same interests.
+<p>Our team originally planned to implement an issues tracker project to create a website to track the progress of a job or a project.
+However, the project was put on a hold since we did not found it captivating and that we wanted a more practical web application.
-And finally, we chose to clone a very popular movie site: Netflix.
-This gives us inspiration when implementing because the whole team has the same hobby of watching movies.
-And at the same time, the project has more opportunities for each member to develop programming skills to guide the career path.</p>
+In the end, we decied on out commom interest, a very popular movie site: Netflix.
+Not only that it gave us inspiration when implementing since the whole team has the same hobby of watching movies.
+And at the same time, the project has more opportunities for each member to develop programming skills to guide the career path as well as its practical usage.</p>
-<p>Thanks to the analysis of Netflix's website, every member of the team can recognize and understand its operation and implement it with small inputs, or make up the basic website under other frameworks and libraries together.</p>
+<p>Thanks to the analysis of Netflix's website, every member on the team can recognize and understand its operation and implement it with small inputs, or make up the basic website under other frameworks and libraries together.</p>

 <h2 id="table-of-contents"> :book: Table of Contents</h2>
 <details open="open">